google/pageloader/anatomy.md

 For a beginner's guide, refer to our [quick guide](quick_guide.md).
 This page will assume that the reader has gone through the quick guide.

-PageLoader is built based on the [PageObject Design Pattern](https://martinfowler.com/bliki/PageObject.html) and is built using Dart codegen.
+PageLoader is based on the [PageObject Design Pattern](https://martinfowler.com/bliki/PageObject.html) and is built using Dart codegen.
 Users write the abstract `PageObject` class and code generation implements this abstract `PageObject`.

 For example: